If you’re over the age of 30, have rotator cuff problems or arthritis, there is hope for you without having to have surgery.

 At Chronic Conditions Center, we do a detailed examination to determine whether you have frozen shoulder, a rotator cuff injury, arthritis, or some other type of shoulder problem.
 If we find that you are a candidate for care, we will recommend a care plan that best suits your particular needs.

-Depending on the problem, shoulder treatments may include hands on therapy, home exercises, Cold laser, Pulsewave, PRP or tissue allograft treatments.
-All treatments are all natural and are designed to return the patient to as close to normal levels of function as possible.
+Depending on the problem, shoulder treatments may include hands on therapy, home exercises, Cold laser, Pulsewave, PRP or Connective Tissue Supplementation .
+All of our treatments are all natural and are designed to return the patient to as close to normal levels of function as possible.

 To see if you might be a good candidate for one of our shoulder care plans, call 757-229-6069 today to schedule your FREE consultation.